-Next, a systems-and-signals type application, namely network uniformization via node rationalization, applied to a simple yet very general four-node geographic complex network, was presented.
-This demonstrated these results' potential to contribute toward the arsenal of tools for studying complex networks as well as network and systems in general.
+Next, a systems-and-signals type application, namely network uniformization via node rationalization, applied to a simple yet very general four-node directed geographic network, was presented.
+This demonstrated these results' potential to contribute toward the arsenal of tools for studying networks.
+As a fundamental phenomenon and its mathematical characterization, this work contributes toward the discipline of systems and networks science.